Congenica/psga-pipeline-sars-cov-2/README.md

 | :---------------- | :---------------------------------------------------------------- |
 | --ncov2019_artic_workflow | illumina (default; input file extension: .fq.gz or .bam), medaka (nanopore workflow; input file extension: .fastq.gz). |
 | --input_type | fastq (default), bam .
 The type of input file.
 Currently bam is only supported by the illumina workflow |

+Example of execution with parameter: `nextflow run . --ncov2019_artic_workflow medaka`

+### Input files stored in aws s3
+If you plan to read input files from an aws s3 bucket you will need to:

+- copy your aws credentials to the /root dir in the covid-pipeline pod
+- export the env var `COVID_PIPELINE_INPUT_PATH` (see section: `Environment variables`) to point to the s3 dir containing your data.
+For quick tests we have these three paths: s3://synthetic-data-dev/UKHSA/piero-test-data/illumina_fastq s3://synthetic-data-dev/UKHSA/piero-test-data/illumina_bams s3://synthetic-data-dev/UKHSA/piero-test-data/medaka_fastq_fail s3://synthetic-data-dev/UKHSA/piero-test-data/medaka_fastq_pass  (quite large sample)

+If you intend to use your own path, do not forget to store a metadata.tsv file as well.

 ### Running the pipeline using K8s Minikube